UNIVERSITY OF OREGON IN PORTLAND • APRIL 6-8, 2017

 The CONFERENCE commenced Thursday, April 6th with the 2017 Leonardo da Vinci Lecture featuring Fritjof Capra of The Center for Ecoliteracy and Schumacher College, followed by the grand opening of the LIFEWORLDS EXHIBITION.

 The event continued on Friday, April 7th, with Technological Culture & Aesthetics professor Jussi Parikka (Univ. of Southampton) and Toby Miller (Loughborough Univ.
 London).
-The program featured plenaries with Salma Monani (Gettysburg College), Diane Durston (Arlene Schnitzer Curator), Ted Toadvine (Rock Ethics Institute), and Brendan Bohannan (Biology, UO).
-It concluded with an EXPERIENCE at the Portland Japanese Garden with Garden Curator, Sadafumi Uchiyama.
+The program featured plenaries with Salma Monani (Gettysburg College), Arlene Schnitzer Curator Diane Durston (Portland Japanese Garden), Ted Toadvine (Rock Ethics Institute, Penn State Univ.), and Brendan Bohannan (Biology, UO).
+It concluded with an EXPERIENCE with Garden Curator Sadafumi Uchiyama at the Portland Japanese Garden.

-Saturday, April 8th, began with the Media Literacies for a Living World Roundtable featuring W. James Potter (UCSB), Renee Hobbs (Univ. of Rhode Island), Ed Madison (UO), Divina Frau-Meigs (Univ.
+Saturday, April 8th, began with the Media Literacies for a Living World Roundtable featuring W. James Potter (Univ. of California, Santa Barbara), Renee Hobbs (Univ. of Rhode Island), Ed Madison (UO), Divina Frau-Meigs (Univ.
 Sorbonne Nouvelle, France), Jeremy Swartz & Carl Bybee (UO), and Antonio López (John Cabot Univ., Italy).
-The final day, following plenaries by Gabriela Martínez (UO) and Douglas Rushkoff (Queens College, CUNY), concluded with philosopher of language, Mark Johnson (UO) and philosopher of living technologies, Mark Bedau (Reed College).
+The final day, following plenaries by Gabriela Martinez (UO) and Douglas Rushkoff (Queens College, CUNY), concluded with philosopher of language, Mark Johnson (UO) and philosopher of living technologies, Mark Bedau (Reed College/Portland State Univ.).

 The event brings together scholars, government and community officials, industry professionals, alumni and students, as well as scientists, artists, filmmakers, grassroots community organizations, and the public.